List of Greek deities: Chthonic deities

 The word "chthonic" is applied to deities who were believed to inhabit the underworld or to be otherwise subterranean in nature, and who were associated with fertility or the dead.
 Hades and Persephone, the rulers of the underworld, were the principal chthonic deities.
-They were not the only gods held as chthonic, though such figures were typically only alluded to, and were referenced with apprehension.
+They were not the only gods held as chthonic, though such figures were typically only referenced through allusion and with apprehension.